onnx/models/vision/object_detection_segmentation/yolov4/README.md

 # YOLOv4

 ## Description
 [YOLOv4](https://github.com/hunglc007/tensorflow-yolov4-tflite) optimizes the speed and accuracy of object detection.
-It is twice faster than EfficientDet and improves YOLOv3's AP and FPS by 10% and 12%, respectively.
+It is two times faster than EfficientDet.
+It improves YOLOv3's AP and FPS by 10% and 12%, respectively, with mAP50 of 52.32 on the COCO 2017 dataset and FPS of 41.7 on Tesla 100.

 ## Model